Neural-Systems-at-UIO/nutil/docs/introduction.rst

 2. **Transform**: rename, rotate, resize and compile thumbnails of large tiled TIFF images (typical microscopy output format).
 3. **Resize**: for resizing JPEG/PNG images with output in PNG format.

-Perform brain-wide quantification using a reference brain atlas as part of the QUINT workflow:
+As part of the QUINT workflow, use a reference brain atlas to perform brain-wide quantification using:

 4. **Quantifier**: for the batch extraction, quantification and spatial analysis of labelling in mouse or rat brain sections using a reference brain atas (for example, immunohistochemical labelling).